Vibe Check: Understanding the Effects of LLM-Based Conversational Agents' Personality and Alignment on User Perceptions in Goal-Oriented Tasks: Discussion

-Building from these alignment insights, our empirical findings extend Mori's uncanny valley from the visual-anthropomorphic domain into the realm of linguistic and behavioral authenticity, revealing what we term an \textbf{uncanny valley of personality} in conversational agents \cite{mori_uncanny_2012}.
-This systematic inverted-U relationship between personality expression intensity and positive user perceptions challenges the prevalent assumption that more personality expression necessarily yields better user experience \cite{10937459,zhang_exploring_2025, volkel_user_2022, amin_kuhail_assessing_2024, ghandeharioun_towards_2019}.
-Both extremes of our manipulation spectrum produced user discomfort: low-expression agents were perceived as mechanically flat, lacking the social presence that users expect from conversational partners, while high-expression agents triggered authenticity concerns that undermined perceived trust and intelligence.
-The optimal medium expression achieved what neither extreme could: a balance that felt both professionally competent and personally engaging, particularly for users whose own personality profiles aligned with this moderate expression level.
+Together, these insights—the continuous nature of alignment and the uneven influence of specific traits—expose the profound \textbf{ethical dimensions} of personality design in artificial agents.
+Personality alignment effectively operates as a ‘‘trust slider’’ capable of modulating user experience, adoption intentions, and perceived agent credibility through mechanisms users may not consciously register.
+That these effects appear even in a constrained travel-planning scenario highlights their potential intensity in higher-stakes domains such as health or finance, where trust carries significant consequences.
+The risks are amplified for vulnerable populations—particularly older adults \cite{chin_being_2021, pradhan_use_2020, pradhan_phantom_2019}—who may be especially susceptible to such influence.
+Our findings, therefore, position personality as a \textbf{critical vector of technological influence}, one that requires ethical frameworks capable of addressing both its manipulative potential and its functional role in shaping user satisfaction and system usability.

-These converging insights—the continuous nature of alignment, the differential importance of specific traits, and the curvilinear relationship between expression intensity and acceptance—collectively reveal the profound \textbf{ethical dimensions} of personality design in artificial agents.
-Personality alignment metaphorically functions as a ``trust slider'' capable of systematically modulating user experience, adoption intentions, and perceived agent credibility through mechanisms that users may not consciously recognize.
-That these effects emerged even within our constrained travel-planning scenario underscores their potency in higher-stakes domains (e.g., health and finance) where user trust carries greater consequences.
-The implications are particularly troubling when considered in light of vulnerable populations—particularly older adults \cite{chin_being_2021, pradhan_use_2020, pradhan_phantom_2019}—who may be especially susceptible to such influence.
-Our results demonstrate that personality represents a \textbf{crucial vector of technological influence}, one that demands ethical frameworks capable of addressing manipulation potential alongside functional concerns of user satisfaction and system usability.
+Together, these insights set the stage for the sections that follow.
+We begin by examining why users systematically preferred medium-intensity personalities—a pattern that reveals a deeper divide between human-human and human-CA social heuristics.
+We then translate these findings into concrete design implications for building personality-aware systems that balance usability, alignment, and ethical constraints.
+Finally, we outline the study’s limitations and identify future research directions that can extend TMK and deepen understanding of CA personality effects across domains and contexts.